microsoft/lets-learn-mcp-python/README.md

-# LETSLEARNMCP-PYTHON

 # Let's Learn MCP with Python - Tutorial Series

-A comprehensive guide to understanding and building Model Context Protocol (MCP) Servers for Python developers.
+A comprehensive guide to understanding and building Model Context Protocol (MCP) Servers for Python developers through interactive learning experiences.

 ## What You'll Build

 By the end of this tutorial series, you'll have:

-1. **🎮 MyGame App** - A fun console application that uses existing MCP servers to manage classic Nintendo game data and create GitHub issues
+1. **🐍 Python Study Buddy App** - An interactive console application that uses a custom MCP server to help developers learn Python concepts at beginner, intermediate, and expert levels
-2. **🍽️ Lunch Roulette MCP Server** - Your own custom MCP server that helps AI assistants pick restaurants and track dining preferences
+2. **🧠 AI Research Learning MCP Server** - Your own advanced MCP server that helps AI assistants find the latest AI/ML research papers, highlight top discoveries, and create personalized study plans

 ## Tutorial Structure